lomorage/homepage/content/installation.md

 ### localtunnel

 If you are using Windows or macOS, you need to install [nodejs](https://nodejs.org/) first and then install localtunnel.
-If you are using Lomorage Raspberry Pi image, then localtunnel is already installed and you can skip step 1 an step2.
+If you are using Lomorage Raspberry Pi image, then you can run command `sudo localtunnel_install.sh` to install localtunnel, and you can skip step 1 an step2.

 #### 1. Install nodejs